Men (deity): Roman reception

 Autochthonous Mēn as attested in Anatolia is to be distinguished from his reception as a "Phrygian god" in Rome during the imperial period.
 Here, Mēn is depicted with a Phrygian cap and a belted tunic.
 He may be accompanied by bulls and lions in religious artwork.
 The Roman iconography of Mēn partly recalls that of Mithras, who also wears a Phrygian cap and is commonly depicted with a bull and symbols of the Sun and Moon.

 The Augustan History has the Roman emperor Caracalla (r.
-198–217) venerate Lunus at Carrhae; this, i.e. a masculine variant of the feminine Latin noun luna "Moon", has been taken as a Latinized name for Mēn.
+198–217) venerate Lunus at Carrhae; this, i.e. a masculine variant of Luna, "Moon", has been taken as a Latinized name for Mēn.
 The same source records the local opinion that anyone who believes the deity of the Moon to be feminine shall always be subject to women, whereas a man who believes that he is masculine will dominate his wife.
 David Magie suggests that Caracalla had actually visited the temple of Sin, the Mesopotamian Moon god.

 In later times, Mēn may also have been identified with both Attis of Phrygia and Sabazius of Thrace.